crashfrog/crashfrog/cv.md

 (VIII) Scientific Conferences and Meetings
 ------------------------------------------

+1. **September 2014** - Real-Time Genome Sequencing Surveillance Multi-Agency Collaboration 2014, Washington DC
+2. **April 2014** - American Society for Microbiology General Meeting 2014, Boston
+3. **August 2013** - GenomeTrakr Whole Genome Surveillance Network Meeting 2013, Baltimore

 (XX) Projects
 -------------
 **Bootsie** - Bootstrap Analysis of RFLP : a Java-based biostatistics utility used by UNL and USDA-ARS entomologists to analyze population structure.
 Includes a suite of file-conversion utilities.
 **Sif** - Sequence Information Finder : a suite of command-line utilities for quick and easy lookups in the FDA-CFSAN GenomicsDB.
 **BaseCase** - Web-based Pipeline Management : an intuitive system for hooking up bioinformatics pipelines using powerful concepts from functional programming combined with process and filesystem isolation via Docker.
 Pipeline workflows can be elegantly and seamlessly shared between workgroups without the need to manually manage software installs or curate reference databases.
 **GenomeTrakr** - Real-time Surveillance of Food-borne Pathogens : nationwide system of networked Illumina sequencers for pathogen traceback and surveillance.
 Developed key integration-layer architecture.
 **Sra-quick-submit** - Rapid SRA submission generation for GenomeTrakr contributors.
 Currently in world-wide use.

 ---